OpenMindClub/awesome-chatgpt/README.md

 - [ChatGPT for Google](https://chrome.google.com/webstore/detail/chatgpt-for-google/jgjaeacdkonaoafenlfkkkmbaopkbilf) - You can have search engine pages directly display ChatGPT's answers.
 - [AIPRM for ChatGPT](https://chrome.google.com/webstore/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj/related) - [AIPRM](https://www.aiprm.com/) is a tool with multiple Prompt Templates and customizable Prompt Templates.
 It is a tool that ranks second when searching for ChatGPT directly in Google Chrome.
 - [immersive-translator](https://microsoftedge.microsoft.com/addons/detail/%E6%B2%89%E6%B5%B8%E5%BC%8F%E7%BF%BB%E8%AF%91/amkbmndfnliijdhojkpoglbnaaahippg?hl=zh-CN) - Translation add-on using the OpenAI API.
+- https://www.fluentify.io/ Fluentify is a free and open-source “Copilot for the web”.Unlike ChatGPT, there’s no need to chat or switch pages, and you don’t have to copy and paste.
+Just select the text and everything else is done automatically.

 ### App